 The beloved animatronic bears perform Christmas classics during 45-minute sets that repeat hourly on most days, though they do take a break on Christmas Day.
-A beautiful landscape of lighted Christmas trees, a gift-filled sleigh, and snow surrounds the 17-bear ensemble, which includes three vocalists, two cellists, several violinists, a bassist, a saxophone player, percussionists, a drummer, and a trumpet player.
+A beautiful landscape of lighted Christmas trees, a gift-filled sleigh, and snow surround the 17-bear ensemble, which includes three vocalists, two cellists, several violinists, a bassist, a saxophone player, percussionists, a drummer, and a trumpet player.
 The life-size robotic bears, dressed in tuxedos and cocktail gowns, follow the lead of Maestro Leonard Bearstein, who addresses the audience at the beginning of each set.

 In Honor of Leonard Bernstein